airbnb/lottie-web/README.md

 # bodymovin
 After Effects plugin for exporting animations to svg/canvas/html + js

-## V 4.0.5
+## V 4.0.7
-- more expressions supported
+- some expression fixes
-- miter closed shapes fix
+- trimmed closed shapes fix
-- demo.html can be exported from AE for local playback
-- Snapshot button renamed to Preview

 ## Installing extensions: Until I find a way to upload it to the Adobe Exchange store, there are two possible ways to install it.